fmjensen/Stream-Deck-Tarkov-Time/README.md

 The plugin calculate Tarkov Time from Coordinated Universal Time (UTC).

+The shown Tarkov Time is updated every 7 seconds and on button press.

 # Installation
 1. Download the _com.cmdrflemming.tarkovtime.streamDeckPlugin_ file from the [latest release](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/releases/latest) to you computer.
 2. Doubble-click the _com.cmdrflemming.tarkovtime.streamDeckPlugin_ file.